alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 Everyone in your group will be able to access it, so please make a copy of it to your own desktop or working directory.
 You can use Windows File Explorer to move data within the Windows environment.

-You can transfer the data to the Linux environment using the WinSCP app.
+You can transfer the data to the Linux environment using the `File Transfer` WinSCP app.
 (See [Appendix A](#appendix-a-migrating-to-a-new-data-science-vm-post-package-update))
 To access the data science VM’s file system, enter username `username` and `password` into the login mask, as shown below, and confirm with "login".

 ![](images/WinSCP_logon.png)